-In the extreme south of the Sultanate of Oman, Boswellia will secrete the best of frankincense, a resin whose trade dates back to the dawn of time.
+In the extreme south of the Sultanate of Oman, Boswellia sacra secrete the best of resin whose trade dates back to the dawn of time.
 Many experts agree that the best incense is produced by species originating from the Sultanate of Oman 1a.

 Its medicinal properties and aroma, used by the world’s greatest perfumers, make it a rare and symbolic substance of importance.

 The genre takes its name from Professor John Boswell (Miller and Morris, 1988).
 It is a tree native to Somalia, southern Yemen (in the Hadra’mout valley) and Oman (in the Dhofar region).
 Miller and Morris (Kapoor, 1990) stated that the only species of Boswellia present in the Arabian Peninsula is Boswellia carterii.

 This species was named after the English surgeon HG Carter who was the first to discover it during his expedition to southern Arabia in 1846.